GenDocu v0.3-beta released | Private gRPC Documentation and RBAC

 Currently, there is some minor issue for creating repositories inside Github’s userspace.
 If you want to put the SDK into such a repository, you need to make it manually and then select it during the project creation.

-- Setup in 1 minute
+- 1 minute to setup

-- "Try it out" for gRPC endpoints
+- Live-interact with gRPC endpoints

 Users management and project sharing